12 Rude Money Habits You Need to Stop ASAP

 Carrying your money in a flashy way

-No, you’re not a superstar in a 90s music video.
+No, you’re not a superstar in a ’90s music video.
 So there’s no reason to flash a big wad of cash while out with friends or family.
 “Cash is a practical way to pay for food and drinks of course, yet if carrying around a sizable amount, do so discreetly,” Dulles says.
 “Not only out of polished manners but also for your own safety.”
 Of course, how you carry your money is your personal choice.
 You can avoid being rude by keeping this in mind: “Modesty is best when it comes to money.
 Enjoy what you have, but don’t try to make others feel bad by being ostentatious,” Dulles says.
+This isn’t one of them, but here are the money rules you can (and should!) break.

 Borrowing money without plans to pay it back